The most challenging and costliest part of FDA's deeming regulations is the requirement for product approval.

 The easiest, clearest and cheapest pathway to approval is something known as grandfathering.

-Any product that was comercially marketed prior to Feb.
+Any product that was commercially marketed prior to Feb.
 15, 2007—the day the Tobacco Control Act was introduced for the first time—is eligible for approval.
-FDA's rules argues that these products are guaranteed approval so long as companies file for the actual approval.
+FDA's rules argue that these products are guaranteed approval so long as companies file for the actual approval.

 FDA estimates that 60 percent of the cigars on the market would be eligible to be approved under this pathway.
 It's unlikely FDA's estimation of how many cigars are on the market was accurate, so it's likely the percentage is effectively less than 60 percent.